 Each institution provides offenders with education coordinators and the necessary materials to study for and complete the GED tests.
 Offenders have the opportunity to obtain a GED diploma, however, in most cases this program is voluntary and/or the time an offender has to serve may be insufficient to complete all five tests impacting the offender participation while incarcerated.

 Target #3: Increase the number of sex offender probationers who complete both a sex offender management program and who receive polygraph testing while on probation.

 Number of Polygraphed Sex Offender Probationers

-Of the 442 sex offenders on community supervision who participated in the program, three (3) offenders have pending new felony sexual charges still in Court.
-One (1) offender has a pending felony charge of Misconduct with a Weapon.
-Two (2) were convicted of a new misdemeanor sexual crimes; Indecent Exposure and Indecent Viewing.
+Of the 442 sex offenders on community supervision who participated in the sex offender management program, three (3) offenders have pending new felony sexual charges still in court.
+One (1) offender has a pending felony charge of misconduct with a weapon.
+Two (2) were convicted of a new misdemeanor sexual crimes; indecent exposure and indecent viewing.
 Nineteen (19) other offenders were charged and convicted of new misdemeanor offenses with charges ranging from driving offenses, theft, driving under the influence, and domestic violence.

 In addition, there were also 75 petitions to revoke probation filed against participants in the program involving underlying sexual breach (near minors, viewing pornography, etc.) and general condition violations of probation/parole.

 This data indicates the success of this program in assisting probation officers with intervening prior to the commission of new sexual offenses and ensuring public safety.

 As it is for many community-based programs and services, Alaska’s geography and identification of qualified providers will continue to be a major challenge in statewide program operations.